stonish/lb-stack-setup/README.md

 $EDITOR utils/config.json
 ```

-All configuration settings and their defaults are stored in
+All possible configuration settings and their defaults are stored in
 [default-config.json](default-config.json).
-Any settings you specify `config.json` file will override the defaults.
+Any settings you specify in the `config.json` file will override the defaults.
+See [below](#configuration-settings) for some of the available settings and their use.

 ## Compile